LowIQCoder/SSAD/README.md

 ![LLM Rosalind Screen Shot][product_screenshot]

-LLM Rosalind is unique solution for studing and creating new courses.
+LLM Rosalind is a unique solution for studying and creating new courses.

 Here's why:

-* Auto generations of courses from sources with use of LLM
+* Auto-generation of courses from sources with use of LLM
 * Graph representation of tasks
-* Intuitive and beautiful interface
+* An intuitive and beautiful interface

 <p align="right"><a href="#readme-top">⬆️</a></p>